YanivOr/bot-with-attitude/README.md

       docker.elastic.co/elasticsearch/elasticsearch:8.6.2
 ```

-In case of cgroup issues, run the following command and then docker run:
+In case of cgroup issues (linux), run the following command and then docker run:

 ```
 sudo mkdir /sys/fs/cgroup/systemd